OSU-Cascades-CS331-Spring-2024/programming-assignment-1-search-hookty/readme.md

 # Arguments
--S(earch) {bfs, dls, ucs, astar} // default is bfs, unless A and b are unspecified, then all -A start // optional
--B destination // optional
--M(ap) file name of map. // default is ./france.txt
+-S(earch) {bfs, dls, ucs, astar} // default is bfs, unless A and b are unspecified, then all -A start // optional, but must be specified if B is specified -B destination // optional, but must be specified if A is specified -M(ap) file name of map. // default is ./france.txt